Diana Ürge-Vorsatz

 Diana Ürge-Vorsatz is a Hungarian scientist.
-She is professor of Environmental Sciences at Central European University.
-She is the Director of the Center for Climate Change and Sustainable Energy Policy.
+She is a Vice-Chair of the Intergovernmental Panel on Climate Change, and professor of Environmental Sciences at Central European University.
+She was the Director of the Center for Climate Change and Sustainable Energy Policy.
 She has published widely on environmental and energy studies, primarily climate change mitigation.

 Ürge-Vorsatz was a coordinating lead author of both the Fourth and Fifth Assessment Reports (AR4 and AR5) of the Nobel Peace Prize-winning Intergovernmental Panel on Climate Change.
-She is the vice chair of IPCC Working Group III (WG III).

 Early life

 Diana Ürge-Vorsatz was born in 1968 in Berlin.
 She grew up in Budapest, where she attended Radnóti Miklós High School.

-From 1986-1992 Ürge-Vorsatz attended Eötvös Lóránd University of Sciences (ELTE) in Budapest, earning a master's degree in physics in 1982 with specialization in both Astrophysics and Environmental Physics.
+From 1986-1992 Ürge-Vorsatz attended Eötvös Loránd University (ELTE) in Budapest, earning a master's degree in physics in 1992 with specialization in both Astrophysics and Environmental Physics.

-During this time, Ürge-Vorsatz also studied as a visiting student at Brunel, the University of West London from 1990-1991, where she took graduate courses in environmental pollution science and conducted research in environmental physics.
+During this time, Ürge-Vorsatz also studied as a visiting student at Brunel University London from 1990-1991, where she took graduate courses in environmental pollution science and conducted research in environmental physics.
 In the summer of 1992, following her Master's graduation, Ürge-Vorsatz attended a post-grad program in Environmental Science at Central European University.